oweb36/mws-docs/Characters/Air Conditioners/AngelSaph.md

 Eether is a liquid that is contained within AngelSaph's halo.
 Its harmless to touch, but its just chilling inside of his halo.
 Eether appears as a golden to piss-yellow colored tear-like liquid.
 It smells ethereal like floral-ethereal ethereal.
 Eether is denser than water.
 Eether is the liquid that bleeds from AngelSaph's broken halo.

+His Halo breaking can only occur due to physical forces.
+You can't just give him emotional damage to break it.
+So you can't just demoralize him to the point of no return to just completely destroy his halo into oblivion.
+The halo's state is not a representation of his emotional and mental health, but the rotation of the halo is representational of his mental health.

-You can break his halo easily just by whacking him with a blunt weapon on the back of his head.
-Its that easy lol.
+One way you can break his halo easily is just by whacking him with a blunt weapon on the back of his head.
+Its that easy lol, a whack and the back portion of his halo is now broken.
 The back of his head is a weak point for his halo.
-Its not that weak when compared absolutively, but very weak when compared to the rest of his halo.
+Its not that weak when compared to absolute, but very weak when compared to the rest of his halo.
+Whacking him on the front though, is very obvious to him and it would at best, just crack his halo instead of breaking it.

 ## Personality
 He is a gentle and depressed angel in a nutshell.